treeshateorcs/bathory17/README.md

 d - mark as read, don't open

-A - mark as read everything
+A - mark everything as read

-o - open url in browser
+o - open url in your default browser

 r - refresh feeds and remove read articles from the screen